venantius/ultra/README.md

 ...or, why didn't you just put all of this stuff in your `~/.lein/profiles.clj`?

-Great question, hypothetical asker!
 In short, my `:user` profile was starting to become bloated.
 It was difficult to tell whether plugins were interfering with each other, and my `:injections` key in particular was starting to look a little unwieldy.

-As I got further down the road of configuring my environment, I started to re-write the core functionality of my other tools, and eventually ended up deep in the guts of things.
-At some point it just made sense to split it out into its own project.
+At some point I realized I was up to my neck in alligators and that it was time to push things into a standalone repository.

 ## Special Thanks